-(c) Parent entity
+Parent entity information

-In accordance with the Corporations Act 2001, these financial statements present the results of the consolidated entity only.
-Supplementary information about the parent entity is disclosed in Note 24.
+In accordance with the Corporations Act 2001, these financial statements present the results of the group only.
+Supplementary information about the parent entity is disclosed in note 28.

-(d) Principles of consolidation
+Principles of consolidation

-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Atomo Diagnostics Limited ('company' or 'parent entity') as at 30 June 2022 and the results of all subsidiaries for the year then ended.
-Atomo Diagnostics Limited and its subsidiaries together are referred to in these financial statements as the 'consolidated entity'.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Atomo Diagnostics Limited ('company' or 'parent entity') as at 30 June 2023 and the results of all subsidiaries for the period then ended.
+Atomo Diagnostics Limited and its subsidiaries together are referred to in these financial statements as the 'group'.

-Subsidiaries are all those entities over which the consolidated entity has control.
-The consolidated entity controls an entity when the consolidated entity is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the consolidated entity.
+Subsidiaries are all those entities over which the group has control.
+The group controls an entity when the group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
+Subsidiaries are fully consolidated from the date on which control is transferred to the group.
 They are de-consolidated from the date that control ceases.

-Intercompany transactions, balances and unrealised gains on transactions between entities in the consolidated entity are eliminated except where such amounts arise on monetary items that form part of the net investments in a foreign operation, in which case they are recognised in reserves.
+Intercompany transactions, balances and unrealised gains on transactions between entities in the group are eliminated.
 Unrealised losses are also eliminated unless the transaction provides evidence of the impairment of the asset transferred.
-Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the consolidated entity.
+Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the group.